Cartilage cell transplant for osteoarthritis of the knee

 Osteoarthritis (worn cartilage) is the most common joint condition.
 The most common form of osteoarthritis is osteoarthritis of the knee.
 Osteoarthritis of the knee causes chronic pain and limits movement.
 The cartilage in the knee wears away over many years.
-Since the cartilage has no sensitive nerve endings (pain sensors), damage is only noticed when the defects already affect the bone beneath the cartilage.
+Since the cartilage has no nerve endings (pain sensors), the damage is only noticed when the defects already affect the bone beneath the cartilage.

 A cartilage transplant, or cartilage cell or chondrocyte transplant, is a new surgical procedure: in which cartilage damage is repaired using cartilage cells from the patient’s own body.
 Few knee specialists in Germany successfully perform this procedure.
 The founder of the Gelenk-Klinik was the first physician in the world to perform an entirely arthroscopic cartilage transplant of the knee.
-He co-developed this procedure and trains other physicians in this surgical procedure.
+He co-developed this procedure and trained other physicians in this surgical procedure.

 The goals of a cartilage cell transplant of the knee: